 Did you achieve what you expected this year?
 If so, what people, processes, tools and other factors helped make that possible?
 If not, why not and what can you learn from it?

 #2 What adjustments do we need to make to stay on course?

 Take some time to reflect on your top priorities.

 Does your destination remain the same?
 Does it need to be adjusted now that you’re closer and have more information?
 What are your competitors doing and how might that change your direction?
 What changes or investments do you need to make to your people, processes and tools to stay on course?

 #3 What are our new annual priorities?

-When you’ve arrived at the end of 2021, what does your destination look like?
+When you’ve arrived at the end of the next year, what does your destination look like?
 What have you achieved?
 What new features or products have you created?
 How much has your customer base grown?

 Once you’ve answered these questions, create a short, specific list of your top priorities for the year.
 This ensures that your team focuses their effort and energy on the most important outcomes.